10 Japanese architects who changed the face of this art

 Oki-Sato-architect-japonais

 One of the most influential and well-known designers, Oki Sato, was born on December 24, 1977.
-He is an architect and designer who studied at the renowned Waseda University in Tokyo.
-He created his own studio, Nendo (Japanese word meaning plasticine).
-He has held many successful exhibitions around the world, one of his most iconic being the 50 Chairs Based on Japanese Manga Comics and Between Two Worlds (Escher X Nendo).
+He is an architect and designer who studied at the prestigious Waseda University in Tokyo.
+He created his own studio, Nendo (a Japanese word meaning modeling clay).
+He has held many successful exhibitions worldwide, one of his most iconic being the 50 chairs based on Japanese manga comics and Between Two Worlds (Escher X Nendo).

-He works actively with many international brands in designing furniture, jewelry, graphics, bags and accepting various projects.
-He was the guest of honor at the famous interior design fair in Toronto and the Stockholm Furniture & Light Fair.
+He actively works with many international brands by designing furniture, jewelry, graphics, bags, and taking on various projects.
+He has been the guest of honor at the famous Toronto interior design fair and the Stockholm Furniture & Light Fair.
 Among his architectural projects are Siam Discovery, Kojimachi Terrace, Tenri Station Plaza CoFuFun, and many others.
 His company Nendo also designed the cauldron for the 2020 Tokyo Olympics, which was seen during the opening ceremony.

 Tenri-Station Plaza-CoFuFunTenri-Station Plaza-CoFuFun